 - A fiberglass tape measure

-- Marking tools such as tailor’s chalk, vanishing ink marker, or even washable markers from your kid’s coloring stash.
+- Marking tools include tailor chalk, vanishing ink markers, or washable markers from your kid’s coloring stash.

-- A seam gauge is an excellent tool for accurate measurements and tracing straight lines such as darts.
+- A seam gauge is an excellent tool for accurately measuring and tracing straight lines like darts.

 - A seam ripper – All new seam rippers are sharp and precise.
 Make sure to change your seam ripper every month or two; it will save you time!

 - Hand sewing needles – a nice assortment to fit various sewing needs